 Paid Voices vs. Public Feeds: Interpretable Cross-Platform Theme Modeling of Climate Discourse

-Samantha Sudhoff, Pranav Perumal, Zhaoqing Wu, Tunazzina Islam.
-Preprint 2026.
+Samantha Sudhoff*, Pranav Perumal, Zhaoqing Wu, Tunazzina Islam*.
 Under Review.

 Abstract

-Climate discourse online plays a crucial role in shaping public understanding of climate change and influencing political and policy outcomes.
-However, climate communication unfolds across structurally distinct platforms with fundamentally different incentive structures: paid advertising ecosystems incentivize targeted, strategic persuasion, while public social media platforms host largely organic, user-driven discourse.
-Existing computational studies typically analyze these environments in isolation, limiting our ability to distinguish institutional messaging from public expression.
-In this work, we present a comparative analysis of climate discourse across paid advertisements on Meta (previously known as Facebook) and public posts on Bluesky from July 2024 to September 2025.
-We introduce an interpretable, end-to-end thematic discovery and assignment framework that clusters texts by semantic similarity and leverages large language models (LLMs) to generate concise, human-interpretable theme labels.
-We evaluate the quality of the induced themes against traditional topic modeling baselines using both human judgments and an LLM-based evaluator, and further validate their semantic coherence through downstream stance prediction and theme-guided retrieval tasks.
-Applying the resulting themes, we characterize systematic differences between paid climate messaging and public climate discourse and examine how thematic prevalence shifts around major political events.
-Our findings show that platform-level incentives are reflected in the thematic structure, stance alignment, and temporal responsiveness of climate narratives.
-While our empirical analysis focuses on climate communication, the proposed framework is designed to support comparative narrative analysis across heterogeneous communication environments.
+Climate discourse online plays an important role in shaping public understanding of climate change and influencing political and policy debates.
+However, climate communication unfolds across structurally different online environments.
+Paid advertising platforms host targeted, institutionally produced messaging, while public social media platforms reflect largely organic, user-driven discussion.
+Despite these differences, computational studies typically analyze each environment in isolation, limiting our ability to compare institutional messaging and public discourse within a unified analytical framework.
+In this work, we conduct a comparative analysis of climate discourse across paid advertisements on Meta (previously known as Facebook) and public posts on Bluesky from July 2024 to September 2025.
+To support this comparison, we develop an interpretable thematic discovery pipeline that clusters texts by semantic similarity and leverages large language models (LLMs) to generate concise, human-interpretable theme labels.
+We evaluate the resulting themes against standard topic modeling baselines using both human judgments and an LLM-based evaluator, and further probe their utility through downstream stance prediction and theme-guided retrieval tasks.
+Using the induced themes, we analyze differences in thematic prevalence across platforms and examine how discourse shifts around major real-world events.
+Our findings show that paid advertising and public social media discourse exhibit systematic differences in thematic structure, stance alignment, and temporal responsiveness.
+While our empirical analysis focuses on climate communication, the proposed framework provides a general approach for comparative narrative analysis across heterogeneous communication environments.